technix/atrament-web-ui/README.md

 ```

 Click-to-continue choice can be configured:
-* `clickable` - pause before player can continue the story with click or keypress.
-If omitted, player can be click and continue story immediately.
+* `clickable` - pause before the choice becomes clickable and player can continue the story.
+If omitted, player can click and continue story immediately.
 * `animation` - pause before displaying animation.
 If omitted, the animation displays immediately.
-* `delay` - pause before story continues automatically.
+* `continue` - pause before story continues automatically.
 If omitted, the game continues only after click or keypress.

 All pauses are set in seconds.
 ```
-+ [>>>(clickable=3 animation=5 delay=10)] -> next_knot
++ [>>>(clickable=3 animation=5 continue=10)] -> next_knot
 ```

 ### Hypertext mode